radiodan/radiodan.github.io/_includes/simplest-radio-skeleton.md

     npm start

+You should hear a cheer as it starts up.

 ### Go to [http://localhost:5000](http://localhost:5000) in a browser

 Control the sound from the web page.

 <img src="/assets/skeleton_app_screenshot.png" alt="Screenshot of the
 skeleton app in a browser"/>